mmoayyed/mmoayyed.github.io/_posts/2016-09-02-cas5-rc1-release.md

 How do you block what you may consider a suspicious authentication attempt?
 For instance, you may wish to disallow requests from certain locations or IP addresses or even fancier, you may want those requests to pass through multifactor authentication for extra security.

-As a variant of adaptive authentication and starting with this release candidate CAS allows you to geoprofile authentication requests and then based on your devised rules, reject those or force them through a particular multifactor provider.
-Geoprofiling can be achieved via Maxmind or GoogleMaps, both of which are services that require a paid subscription for full API usage.
+As a variant of [adaptive authentication](https://apereo.github.io/cas/development/installation/Configuring-Adaptive-Authentication.html) and starting with this release candidate CAS allows you to geoprofile authentication requests and then based on your devised rules, reject those or force them through a particular multifactor provider.
+Geoprofiling can be achieved via Maxmind or GoogleMaps, both of which are services that **require a paid subscription** for full API usage.

 # Groovy, maaan!

-Furthermore, CAS starts to support attribute resolution and release via the Groovy programming language.
+Furthermore, CAS starts to support [attribute release](https://apereo.github.io/cas/development/integration/Attribute-Release-Policies.html#groovy-script) the Groovy programming language.
 In short, you can specify a groovy script that is executed upon attribute resolution and/or release to dynamically and programmatically decide which application should receive a selection